Underage Gambling and Associated Problems

 The next wave arose with the advent of mobile phones.
 Mobile phones have literally transformed the gambling scenario.
 Now it was no longer necessary to place bets using specialized software.

-Gamblers could simply log on to the casino websites of their choice and place their wager, even while they were commuting in metro.
+Gamblers could simply log on to the casino websites of their choice and place their wager, even while they were commuting in the metro.
 This could be called the third wave of gambling.
 It is the third wave that has seriously attracted children and youth towards gambling as they look at wagering as a way of gaining quick cash.
 Blame it on their limited understanding of the real scenario.
 With the advent of social media and targeted advertisement, courtesy of Artificial Intelligence, they are repeatedly shown lucrative ads and get attracted to betting naturally.

 Youth and Gambling